ashtontheanalyst/IPG-Inventory/README.md

 - Idea #4 created
 - Deleted the scan page, the home page is the main now
 - Scanner can now be used in bluetooth or usb dongle 2.4 mode
+- Updated the styling from 0 to a lot

 ## Ideas